 Read more about the U-Share-funded collaboration projects

-In addition, there are several on-going projects, in different research fields, were UU and SLU researchers work together.
+There are several on-going projects, in different research fields, were UU and SLU researchers work together.
 In the field of animal genetics there is an extensive collaboration e.g. in the Dog Genetics group.
-A collaborative project that was recently funded by the Knut and Alice Wallenberg Foundation aims to investigate how mast cells can be used as future targets for asthma therapy and diagnosis.
-Other collaborations include projects on diabetes in animals and humans, on the gut microbiome, and on antibiotic use and resistance.
+A collaborative project funded by the Knut and Alice Wallenberg Foundation aims to investigate how mast cells can be used as future targets for asthma therapy and diagnosis.
+Collaboration networks include One Health Sweden, CRU, and the recently initiated Uppsala Diabetes Centre.

 Here you can find a list of on-going collaborative projects.